rmigacz/cs50-final/README.md

 # Chinchilla, the Almonds Eater

-## This the final project for online course CS50: Introduction to Computer Science.
+## This is the final project for online course CS50: Introduction to Computer Science.
 ## https://www.edx.org/course/introduction-computer-science-harvardx-cs50x

 The project is a 2D game in which you are becoming a Chinchilla and you have to